MillerSpil/Meteor-Strike/README.md

-# Orb-Invaders
+# Meteor-Strike
-Orb Invaders is a simple game created purely using Html, JS and CSS.
+Meteor-Strike is a simple game created purely using Html, JS and CSS.

 # Librarys Used
 This game utilizes two librarys to ensure that the game has smooth animations and clean UI.